shadabsk/Simple-Sample-CMS-Using-Laravel/README.md

 ## Demonstrations

 * Take a look at the working project demonstration.
-Click on the image to view the complete video
+Press Ctrl+Click on the image to view the complete video on a new tab.

 [![A simple sample CMS application Using Laravel